ryanjmccall/prod_mle_capstone/README.md

 This project addresses the business needs of a hypothetical call center which must quickly determine whether its calls require escalation / intervention due to customer dissatisfaction.
 For this project I selected an audio dataset and then performed data cleaning, wrangling, and exploratory data analysis.
 Next I performed feature selection/development, assessed several ML algorithms, and performed various hyperparameter searches.
-With a performant model in hand, I developed an ETL pipeline to reliably reproduce the training results from the initial data.
+(Jupyter Notebooks available under `src/notebooks`) With a performant model in hand, I developed an ETL pipeline to reliably reproduce the training results from the initial data.
 Next wrote an API to accept audio data and respond with a binary sentiment classification.
 Finally, I containerized the API and deployed it to AWS.

 # Usage
-Navigate to https://flask-service.kma9dfq1a9nuc.us-west-2.cs.amazonlightsail.com/ in a web browser
+Navigate to [Prod Prediction App](https://flask-service.kma9dfq1a9nuc.us-west-2.cs.amazonlightsail.com/) in a browser

 Click the 'Browse' button to upload a file using the file picker and then click submit.
 The file must be of .wav format and less than 16 mb is size.
 The response will contain a binary value specifying whether the audio's sentiment is negative (value 1 returned) or positive (value 0 returned).

+# Dataset
+The MELD dataset may be downloaded directly from: https://affective-meld.github.io/ See 'Download Raw Data'.
+In particular, this project uses the Raw video files and their associated labels.
+Here is a [backup](https://drive.google.com/drive/folders/1MIOJ-vCP218ds9yZaewbrA_M7SlMrRrm?usp=sharing) in case the original is down.

 # Development Installation
 Python 3.7.* is required to support the librosa audio package.
 Due to dependency compability issues the